 In November 2011, MDHA submitted Amendment Two to provide further clarification of the proposed activities described in Amendment One, include minor budget revisions for activities, and rename “Code Enforcement” to “Neighborhood Cleanup.”
 Amendment Two, which was not a substantial amendment, was approved by HUD in December 2011.

 In June 2013, MDHA prepared Amendment Three to reallocate funds in the amount of $8,377,321.73 from certain housing, planning, and recovery activities to new construction (replacement housing) – multi-family homes, riverfront development, and administrative activities.
 The Amendment also proposes the cancellation of the following activities: downpayment assistance, rebuild/new construction assistance, lead hazard evaluation and reduction, and emergency rehab.
 The purpose of the Amendment is to fully utilize CDBG-DR funds to address long-term disaster recovery efforts.
 Due to the dollar amounts associated with the reallocation and the cancelation of certain activities, this Amendment is considered a substantial amendment and the citizen participation requirements in the Notice applied.
-Amendment Three has been approved by hte MDHA Board of Commissioners and the Metro Council and has been submitted to HUD for review and approval.
+Amendment Three has been approved by the MDHA Board of Commissioners and the Metro Council and received HUD approval in October 2013.

 The Metropolitan Development and Housing Agency (MDHA) has been designated to act as the lead agency responsible for the development and administration of Metro Nashville’s Consolidated Plan and its related block grant programs (CDBG, HOME, HOPWA, and ESG) and will serve as the lead agency with respect to the Disaster Recovery Action Plan and related Amendments.